Unmasking Insider Threats | Convenience and Cloud Security

 In this article, we expose the subtle tactics used by malicious insiders or compromised administrators within hosting providers.
 Unlike brute-force attacks, these tactics are designed to degrade credibility, visibility, and access in ways that are difficult to detect and easy to dismiss as technical glitches.

-A recent case study from my own website serves as the perfect example of this problem, showing why businesses must rethink their reliance on third-party hosting providers and consider cloud repatriation.
+A recent case study from my own website serves as the perfect example of this problem.
+It took time and effort to remediate cloud security sabotage.
+It is the perfect example to demonstrate why businesses may rethink their reliance on third-party hosting providers and consider cloud repatriation.

 The Incident | Subtle Yet Devastating Content Manipulation